UBC-Geography/computing-resources/development-environments/conda-getting-started.md

+---
-# Getting Started with Conda, Virtual Environments, and Python
+title: Getting Started with Conda, Virtual Environments, and Python
+---

 There are many different ways to install and start using Python on your personal device, and no one way is the correct way.
 How one installs Python often simply